-I would highly recommend using a firm or extra firm tofu for tofu teriyaki.
+I would highly recommend using a firm or extra firm tofu for dishes like tofu teriyaki, adobo tofu, and Mongolian tofu.
 Traditionally, you may see silken tofu in dishes like this.
 But a firm tofu is far easier to work with, and will hold its own with a satisfying chewiness.

 There are several types of firm tofu on the market at the moment, some of which have already been pressed or don’t require pressing, and some which do.
 Check the packaging to see which type of firm tofu you have.
 If you aren’t sure, generally the tofu which is sitting in a lot of water will need pressing; tofu which is almost vacuum packed with only a tiny bit of water will not.